paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/failure_identification_focus.md

+(meca_4_4)=
 # Failure mechanisms identification and focus

 A full mechanical {term}`reliability prediction <Reliability prediction>` looking at all potential {term}`failure mechanisms <Failure mechanism>` and modes can require substantial efforts as well as inputs that may not be available especially in early phases of a space project.
 It is therefore reasonable to focus on what is dominating the probability of failure, and to exclude {term}`failure mechanism <Failure mechanism>` that are very unlikely to occur (compared to the dominating ones).
-The present section describes a step-wise procedure supporting the decision what should be modelled (i.e. which items/parts and {term}`failure mechanisms <Failure mechanism>`), before discussing how to model each {term}`failure mechanism <Failure mechanism>` in [Section 4.5](method_selection.md) and after.
+The present section describes a step-wise procedure supporting the decision what should be modelled (i.e. which items/parts and {term}`failure mechanisms <Failure mechanism>`), before discussing how to model each {term}`failure mechanism <Failure mechanism>` in {numref}`meca_4_5` and after.

 To implement this procedure in practice, early interaction between design and reliability engineers is required.
 In particular, the following information exchange is necessary: